Frequently Asked Questions

 A. There is no easy way to tell the difference.
 Poisonous and non-poisonous mushrooms thrive in similar conditions.
 However, if someone has eaten an unknown mushroom, we can provide assistance even if the mushroom cannot be identified.

-Q. Does the poison center do testing on food or chemicals for consumers?
+Q. Does the Washington Poison Center provide testing on food or chemicals for consumers?

 A. No. The Washington Poison Center is not a testing facility.

-Q. Does the poison center give consumers pill identification information?
+Q. Does the Washington Poison Center give consumers pill identification information?

 A. No. The Washington Poison Center does not provide pill identification for the public.